PhoenixTales/phoenix-docs/lore/gods.md

 *Flosha, 09.09.2024*

-**Innos**: I speculate that Filler may have developed it by taking the word sun in German (*Sonne*), turning it around into *Ennos* and then just replacing the E by an I, because it sounded better; with the intention to replace *Ra* due to its historical connotation, while keeping the association with the sun.
+**Innos**: I think that Filler may have developed it by taking the word sun in German (*Sonne*), turning it around into *Ennos* and then just replacing the E by an I, because it sounded better; with the intention to replace *Ra* due to its historical connotation, while keeping the association with the sun.
 But we could also interpret it as being derived from "innocence"; absence of guilt, inability or absence of intention to harm.
 Latin *in* ("not") + *nocens* from *noceo* (to hurt); being innocent means "not to hurt", very much like the sanskrit *Ahimsa* (which means *non-harm*, most often translated as *non-violence*).

 Innos was not meant to be just "good", just as Beliar was not simply meant to be "evil"; Innos is order, Beliar is chaos, but they both are needed, they are all "part of the equation" (Mike).